Find out what to expect physically, mentally, and emotionally throughout the microblading healing process. We break it down for you – day by day.

 Calm down and patiently wait for the scabbing stage to finish.

-You can now wash your face gently but be careful with the microbladed area.
+Clean your brows regularly and apply an ointment if your artist prescribed one.
 Do not scratch the area around your brows because you might pull the pigment out.
 If you accidentally scratch and take off the pigment, it can be fixed at the touch-up.

 Image source: Instagram @brow_geeks